The Priority Pass program unlocks airport lounge access around the world.

 How do I access a Priority Pass lounge?

-Priority Pass members can access eligible lounges simply by swiping their Priority Pass card or using the Priority Pass app.
-There’s no need to present your boarding pass or whip out your airline card to enter a lounge.
+Members can access eligible lounges simply by swiping their Priority Pass card or using the app.
+There's no need to present your boarding pass or whip out your airline card to enter a lounge.

 How do I obtain a digital membership card?

-Members can use the Priority Pass app to obtain a digital Priority Pass membership card.
+Members can use the Priority Pass app to obtain a digital membership card.

-The Priority Pass app can be downloaded from the app store.
+The app can be downloaded from the app store.
 Members can securely log in to the app using fingerprint or Face ID.
 The Priority Pass app provides the ability for members to:

 - Search and browse over 1300 airport lounges worldwide.